Bootstrapping vs External Funding for Consumer Apps

 Decision Criteria Framework

-When choosing between bootstrapping and external funding, consider these critical evaluation factors:
+When choosing between bootstrapping and external funding, a bootstrapping entrepreneur should consider these critical evaluation factors:

 Financial Readiness